Jonathan-Multivurse/Jonathan-Multivurse/README.md

 🚀 Deep Learning:

-🌟 Expertise in neural network architectures such as CNNs, RNNs, GANs, and Transformers.
+🌟 Expertise in neural network architectures such as CNNs, RNNs, GANs, and Transformers.<br />
-🌟 Proficiency in frameworks like TensorFlow, PyTorch, and Keras.
+🌟 Proficiency in frameworks like TensorFlow, PyTorch, and Keras.<br />
-🌟 Experience in training models on large datasets and fine-tuning pre-trained models.
+🌟 Experience in training models on large datasets and fine-tuning pre-trained models.<br />
-🌟 Knowledge of regularization techniques, optimization algorithms, and loss functions.
+🌟 Knowledge of regularization techniques, optimization algorithms, and loss functions.<br />
-🌟 Hands-on experience with GPU computing and parallel processing.
+🌟 Hands-on experience with GPU computing and parallel processing.<br />

 🚀 Computer Vision: